-All students are provided with an SNP e-mail address, which they are required to use in all correspondence with instructors and with the school more broadly.
+All students are given an SNP e-mail address, which they must use in all correspondence with instructors and the school.
 Students are encouraged to check their SNP email regularly as this is the main way through which SNP will communicate any course or program changes, campus closures, and updates.